Skip to content

 • Add a time estimate if provided by the publisher (optional)

-• Under Prepare your card for others add the correct framework areas and report tags.
-Click the add from Framework icon (the open book icon) and select the tags from the menu (don't use the free text box).
+• Under Tags - Add or change tags so learners know what your playlist is - add the correct framework areas and report tags.
+Click the Framework icon (the open book icon) and select the tags from the menu (don't use the free text box) as your resources won't appear in playlists or reports without the dropdown tags.
 See the "Adding attributes (tags)" section below for details - you will need to add separate tags for resources to appear in a) resource playlists and b) reports.

-• When you've finished adding the correct tag(s) select Publish now so the resource surfaces in your chosen playlists
+• When you've finished adding the correct tag(s) select Publish from the left hand navigation so the resource surfaces in your chosen playlists

 • Your added resource will automatically appear at the beginning of the playlists related to the capability area tags you've added (if any), and in the resource carousel in the relevant section of the user's report (if you added report tags)